stepanataccolade/docsv2/sources/pipelines_configure.md

 ## Creating a Pipeline
-A pipeline defines the flow of a 'Unit of Deployment' from source control or image registry to your Environment.
-A unit of deployment is deployed at one time and on the same node.
+A pipeline defines the flow of a 'Unit of Deployment', which we call 'Cell', from source control or image registry to your Environment.
+A Cell is deployed at one time and on the same node.
 It is specific to each application and can be a micro-service, a service, an application tier, or even the entire application.

 To create a pipeline, follow the steps below: